 Every Sunday Morning

-We worship every Sunday morning at 11:00 AM.
+We worship every Sunday morning at 9 AM and 11:00 AM.
 We truly hope you will join us.
 We promise you we will make you feel at home and like you belong from the moment you step inside!

 16 East Washington Street Grafton, WV 26354 304-265-1422 (Office) firstname.lastname@example.org Facebook.com/covenantgrafton